aqlaboratory/openfold/docs/source/Inference.md

 We recommend selecting `openfold/resources` as the params directory as this is the default directory used by the `run_pretrained_openfold.py` to locate parameters.

-If you choose to use a different directory, you may make a symlink to the `openfold/resources` directory, or specify an alternate parameter path with the command line argument `--jax_path` for AlphaFold parameters or `--openfold_checkpoint_path` for OpenFold parameters.
+If you choose to use a different directory, you may make a symlink to the `openfold/resources` directory, or specify an alternate parameter path with the command line argument `--jax_param_path` for AlphaFold parameters or `--openfold_checkpoint_path` for OpenFold parameters.

 ### Model Inference